jdliaw/chorganize/README.md

 }
 ```
 ```
-Add a person into a group
+Add a person to a group
 PUT
 .../api/group/add-users
 {